KomodoPlatform/developer-docs/docs/basic-docs/start-here/outline-for-new-developers.md

 Please reach out to our team whenever you are ready to purchase dPoW.
 We will direct you to one of our service providers, and they can give you a direct quote for the annual cost.

 ::: tip
-We have a limited supply of early-bird discounts.
+We have a limited supply of early-adopter discounts.
 Please inquire while supply last.
 :::

 ### A Brief Note About Languages